 The Welcome Center helps provide initial stabilization to support, triage, and refer to an appropriate community provider.
 Services also include immediate access to necessities including short-term shelter, meals, access to showers, and laundry.
 Services are provided by the Opportunity Center for the Homeless.

 Permanent Housing Options for persons experiencing homelessness.
-Covers rent up to 12 months and deposits and include intensive case management services by Family Endeavors Inc.
+Covers rent up to 12 months and deposits and include intensive case management services by Endeavors.

 (915) 226-4599Yohana Duarte, Lead Case Manager

 Funded under the McKinney Vento Act as amended by the Homeless Emergency Assistance and Rapid Transition to Housing (HEARTH) Act of 2009, this grant combines Emergency Shelter, Street Outreach, Homelessness Prevention, and Rapid Re-housing activities.
 It’s designed to provide essential street outreach and emergency shelter services as well as emphasize homelessness prevention and rapid re-housing assistance to assist individuals and families quickly regaining stability in permanent housing after experiencing a housing crisis of homelessness.
 This grant is funded through the Housing and Urban Development's Office (HUB) and managed by the City of El Paso’s Department of Community and Human Development.

 ESG Program funds are available annually and are awarded through the Department of Community and Human Development through a grant application process.
 Non-profit agencies and government entities are eligible to apply.
 Please contact the Community and Human Development office for applications and more details.